rodoluca/whatsapp_messages_automation/README.md

 # whatsapp_messages_automation
-Sending messages and files via whatsapp with selenium
+Sending messages and files via whatsapp with selenium and a .xlsx file with informations